kapsy/bass-bender/README.md

-# bass bender
+# bass bender 0.8

-'bass bender' explores an alternative audio and synthesizer control interface that is more suitable for a smartphone/tablet touch screen environment.
-It is built for the Android platform, and uses the libpd library to run a real time Pure Data FM synthesis patch.
+*bass bender* explores an alternative audio and synthesizer control interface that is more suitable for a smartphone/tablet touch screen environment.
+It is built for the Android platform, and uses the *libpd* library to run a real time Pure Data FM synthesis patch.

-Please note that 'bass bender' requires the libpd pd-for-android library in order to run.
-If you're unfamiliar with what libpd and Pure Data are, more info can be found at https://github.com/libpd and http://puredata.info/.
+Please note that *bass bender* requires the libpd pd-for-android library in order to run.
+If you're unfamiliar with what libpd and Pure Data are, more info can be found at <https://github.com/libpd> and <http://puredata.info/>.

 ## INSTALLATION